Iris Mittenaere Photos: See Pictures And Video Of Miss Universe 2017 Winner, A 24-Year-Old From France Who Became First European Winner In 27 Years

 Even before the 2017 Miss Universe winner could be crowned, there were some surprises about the group of finalists.
 This year’s competition had 13 finalists instead of the normal 12, but even in the expanded number there was no room for Miss Venezuela Miriam Habach.

 Venezuela is known as one of the powerhouse nations to compete in the Miss Universe, and contestants from the Latin American nation often reach the very end of the pageant.
-And contestants from Sierra Leona and Curacao were also missing despite a lot of audience support, GMA noted.
+Contestants from Sierra Leona and Curacao were also missing from the final group despite a lot of audience support, GMA noted.

 And the report noted that one of the favorites going into the Miss Universe pageant needed a bit of help to reach the final.